megantfanning/CastleCaptain/README.md

+This is a website designed to represent the control panel of Blogothkus' castle (from the Tyranny of Drgaons DnD campaign).

+commands: Anchor, Drift, Spin, Widdershins, Rise, Sink, North, South, East, West.

+Some of these commands obviously contradict eachother.
+You may choose widdershins, spin or neither.
+(Same logic applies to sink/rise and Anchor/Drift).
+For directions they may combined these to choose south-west and other non-cardinal directions as a heading but will not be able to select both north and south.

+To Run locally:
+git clone
+yarn build
+yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is a website designed to represent the control panel of Blogothkus' castle (from the Tyranny of Drgaons DnD campaign)
+Castle Icon courtesy of wikimedia.

 ----------------------